Purpose

 The following requirements must also be met:

-- The request is made within three (3) years from the date the employee left City service;
+1. The request is made within 3 years from the date the employee left City service,

-- There can be no employees on the layoff list for the classification the person would be reinstated to; and
+2. There can be no employees on the layoff list for the classification the person would be reinstated to,

-- There can be no qualified injured workers available for the targeted classification; and
+3. There can be no qualified injured workers available for the targeted classification,

-- The person is still qualified to perform the work
+4. The person is still qualified to perform the work,

-- Reinstatement can only be to a vacant position.
-Under-fill, over-fill, double-fill and working out of class may not be used to reinstate a former employee.
+5. Reinstatement can only be to a vacant position.
+A hiring authority may not use under-fill, over-fill, double-fill and working out of class to reinstate a former employee; and

-- The employee must have held status in the classification where the vacancy occurs.
+6. The employee requesting reinstatement must have held status in the classification where the vacancy occurs.

-Even if all criteria are met reinstatement is at the City’s discretion and is not guaranteed.
+Reinstatement is at the City’s discretion and is not guaranteed, even if all criteria are met.

 Former Probationary Employee

-Former probationary employees who have left City service in good standing, and who have served at least sixty (60) days of their probationary period prior to leaving, may be reinstated within one year of the date of separation to their previous probationary status and classification at the request and discretion of the appointing authority and upon approval by the Human Resources Director or designee.
+Former probationary employees who have left City service in good standing, and who have served at least 60 days of their probationary period prior to leaving, may be reinstated within one year of the date of separation or classification change to their previous probationary status and classification at the request and discretion of the appointing authority and upon approval by the Human Resources Director, or designee.
 The following requirements must also be met:

-- The request is made within one (1) year from the date they left City service;
+1. The request is made within 1 year from the date they left City service,

-- The former employee is qualified to do the work;
+2. The former employee is qualified to do the work,

-Reinstated employees under this section will be required to serve a new probationary period as prescribed in the Administrative Rule on Probation.
+Reinstated employees under this section will be required to serve a new probationary period as required in the related Administrative Rule.

 Process For Requesting Reinstatement

-- The human resources analyst sends a written request for reinstatement to fill a vacancy to the Director of Human Resources or designee;
+2. The Human Resources Business Partner sends a written denial, or approval and request for reinstatement to fill a vacancy, to the hiring authority.

-Salary Rate, Vacation, Sick Leave Accruals and Seniority
+Salary Rate, Increases, Vacation, Sick Leave Accruals and Seniority

 History